robusta-dev/robusta/docs/configuration/ai-analysis.rst

     helm upgrade robusta robusta/robusta --values=generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME>

-Additionally, you can overwrite any of the fields in the default toolsets, such as updating the tools, prerequisites, or descriptions, to customize them for your specific needs.
+You can override fields from the default toolsets to customize them for your needs.
 For example:

 .. code-block:: yaml